 Your ID Card

 Looking for a way to access your ID card?
-You can get your ID card on any mobile devices through our partner University of Utah Health Plans, who will be processing our claims in 2021.
+You can get your ID card on any mobile device through our partner University of Utah Health Plans, who will be processing our claims in 2021.

 Just search for the University of Utah Health Plans or UUHP in your app store.